sunkaramallikarjuna369/quantumbasicsmath/README.md

 ## Folder Structure

 The visualizations are organized in sequential folders, designed to be followed in order:

+### 00_notebook.html (Root File)
+Complete Jupyter notebook rendered as HTML with all 38 cells, exact code, and outputs.
+Uses highlight.js for proper Python syntax highlighting.

 ### 01_quantum_states/
 Foundation of quantum computing - understanding qubits and their states.